 Cables may boast the fastest speeds, but you can’t even experience those speeds without a dependable connection.
-That’s why the Cables Direct Online manufacturers pride their cables as having the best connectivity on the market.
+That’s why the Cables Direct Online manufacturers pride their cables on having the best connectivity on the market.
 It maintains a 350MHz bandwidth that delivers an incredibly dependable connection with a 1Gbps data rate.
 Compared to other Cat 5a cables that generally provide 100MHz bandwidth, that’s a vast improvement.

 This Ethernet cable boasts four-stranded twisted pairs with PVC jackets, 50-micron gold-plated connectors, and copper-clad aluminum conductors.
 The cable offers a single gray color choice and has a round form.

 This server-friendly pack of 5e cables offers snagless attachments, gold-plated connectors, and mold strain relief that offers additional cable protection while decreasing how easy it is for cables to get tangled while you are working.
-They are guaranteed to have full FCC 68 compliance for organizations that need to check that particular box and are available in five different colors for all your organization needs.
+They are guaranteed to have full FCC 68 compliance for organizations that need to check that particular box and are available in five different colors for all your organizational needs.

 A new Ethernet cable can make a significant difference if you are upgrading from an older model, particularly when it comes to loading speeds.
 However, there are some very important factors that will affect how much of a difference you can actually feel, including:

-- Which speeds your current Internet connection provide
+Which speeds your current Internet connection provide

-- How long the Ethernet cable is from the router/gateway (longer cables will slow down speeds)
+How long the Ethernet cable is from the router/gateway (longer cables will slow down speeds)

-- The capabilities of adjacent devices like routers
+The capabilities of adjacent devices like routers

 A good Ethernet cable is part of a setup to optimize internet speeds, but only a part of it.

-The same rules apply to audio connections as for Ethernet speeds in general.
+The same rules apply to audio connections as to Ethernet speeds in general.
 But we would suggest sticking with at least Cat 6 and connections that can support it.
 Make sure you pick shielded cables that will help cut down on distortion, which may be more noticeable when it comes to audio.
 If you are running long cables for a venue or similar setup, work with a professional A/V expert with experience in Ethernet connections.

 “Type” can mean a lot of things when it comes to Ethernet cables.
 Twisted pair cabling is popular for highly reliable connections, but coaxial cables are still used in many casual setups.
 Category 6 cables remain one of the most used Ethernet options, but as internet speeds and bandwidth continue to increase, Category 8 will eventually start to become a more popular option (Cat 7 is … weird).
 When it comes to brand, there’s no particularly important choice, although looking at authentic reviews is always a good idea.
-Learn more about this at our guide on how to pick out an Ethernet cable.
+Learn more about this in our guide on how to pick out an Ethernet cable.

 Some cables come with nylon braiding.
 This makes it more difficult to twist or pull the cable until it is damaged, and helps protect cables from impacts (like footsteps) or wear and tear over time.
 If your cable is going to be frequently moved or re-positioned, then choosing a nylon option could be a better choice.
 Otherwise, nylon braiding doesn’t actually improve any Ethernet specs, and will usually take up more space.

 Look for flat cables.
 Several of our picks have a flattened design that’s specifically made for running Ethernet cables across more awkward areas.
-It helps hide cables under baseboards, carpet, across doorways or under trim, etc. Use this option if you are worried about visibility or need to squeeze an Ethernet cable in a tight space without damaging it.
+It helps hide cables under baseboards, carpets, across doorways or under trim, etc. Use this option if you are worried about visibility or need to squeeze an Ethernet cable in a tight space without damaging it.

 Some cables come bundled with clips and straps for better cable management.
 If you are only running a couple of cables along the floor, you probably don’t need to worry about this.
 Clips are more useful when for binding cables under a desk, running them up a wall, or just keeping them out of the way.
 Straps and color combinations are key features for managing cable bundles in server rooms, but they aren’t as useful elsewhere.